15 Military Friendly Colleges in Nebraska

 1601 East 27th Street, Scottsbluff, Nebraska 69361-1899

-Western Nebraska Community College has been named a Best for Vets college by Military Times magazine.
-The school has a Military and Veteran Services office which is there for support and resources.
-While a small college, it focuses on being a student-centered, open-access institution.
+Western Nebraska Community College has earned the distinction of being named a Best for Vets college by Military Times magazine.
+The college boasts a dedicated Military and Veteran Services office that provides essential support and resources.
+Despite being a smaller institution, it prioritizes a student-centered approach and aims to maintain an open-access environment.

 Average Post 9/11 GI Bill Benefits Awarded